 - 5.1.
-The Contractor shall adhere to all terms and conditions as set forth in the applicable HUD Project Application #SF-424. - 5.2.
-The Contractor shall abide by the performance measures as detailed in all applicable HUD regulations including, but not limited to the following: - 5.2.1. https://www.hudexchange.info/programs/coc/system-performance-measures/#quidance; - 5.2.2.
-24 CFR 578; Continuum of Care Program; and - 5.2.3.
-Public Law 102-550. - The Contractor shall be accountable for all reporting requirements as detailed above in Section Program Reporting Requirements. - 5.4.
-Annually, the Contractor shall develop and submit to the DHHS, a corrective action plan for any performance measure that was not achieved.
+The Contractor shall adhere to all terms and conditions as set forth in the HUD New Project Application, #SF-424; and - 5.1.1.
+The Contractor shall abide by the performance measures as detailed in all applicable HUD regulations including, but not limited to, those outlined in 24 CFR Part 578: Continuum of Care Program and Public Law 102-550. - 5.1.2.
+The Contractor shall be accountable to all performance measures as detailed in the Annual Performance Report Section 3.1.1, Exhibit A. - 5.2.
+The Bureau Administrator of BHS, or designee, may observe performance, activities and documents under this Agreement.